 The Real Skills Shortage

 Technical skills top the list, but according to Deloitte, these encompass only a small part of the workforce.
 The human skills – the ability to work with machines – are essential to our digitized future.
 Computers can’t think, but they can compute and complete tasks at a speed that humans cannot touch.
 Together, we and our machines are an unbeatable combination.
+Therefore, automation skills are the need of the hour.

 Deloitte reported a readiness gap, with 72% of respondents saying AI at their companies is essential, but only 31% agreeing that they are ready to address it.
 The barriers may be lower than they think.
 This challenge finds L&D scrambling, but we now have new tools and methods that enable us to deliver learning in personalized, meaningful ways in the flow of work.